whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Regardless of which unhealthy nation you live in, and no matter how "safe" you feel, the answer is no. And because you know that, you have known since childhood that you must play along.

 But "playing along" is not who we really are.
-And because of that, each of us -- including you -- have the power to help make things right.
+And that means each of us -- including you -- has the power to help make things right.

 For many of us, we and our ancestors have been trapped in this way of life for a very long time.
 This may be painful to face, but we absolutely can -- and we must -- face the truth and stand up together to change it.